Signage for Electric Vehicle Charging Stations

 D9-11b

-State and local transportation departments may create and add custom signage, but they must meet the minimum requirements defined in the MUTCD, to help drivers recognize signs from one jurisdiction to the next.
+For wayfinding purposes, these designs can be combined with directional arrows and mileage.
+FHWA refers to the signs above as D9-11bp (written description) and D9-11b (symbol).
+State and local transportation departments may create and add custom signage but they must meet the minimum requirements defined in the MUTCD to help drivers recognize signs from one jurisdiction to the next.
+General information about sign placement and visibility can be found in Chapter 2A, Part 2 of the MUTCD.

 Station Signage

 Station signage helps EV drivers identify charging stations.
 It also helps charging station hosts communicate and enforce policies related to the use of the charging infrastructure and associated parking spaces.
-For example, a station host may decide that spaces associated with charging stations are for only EVs that are actively charging, or it may decide to place a limit on the amount of time a vehicle may occupy a charging space.
+For example, a station host may decide that spaces associated with charging stations are only for EVs that are actively charging, or it may decide to place a limit on the amount of time a vehicle may occupy a charging space.

 To be enforceable, any signs posted in a public right of way must be supported by local ordinances that specify time limits, penalties, and definitions.
 Any signs posted in the public right of way must meet MUTCD requirements.
 Private parking areas that are not open to the public (such as employee parking areas at workplaces or at multifamily housing) are not required to meet MUTCD signage requirements.
 But organizations that provide charging in private areas may find that consistency with the standards helps all drivers understand and recognize charging station signage.